acabaud1/profile-browser/README.md

 First, create a new account : http://127.0.0.1:8000/register

 Then you can access the dashboard at http://127.0.0.1:8000/dashboard and manage your profile and Stars.

+## Support

+For any support or installation help, please contact : adrien@cabaud.dev